The Conservatives held seats in Staffordshire and Eden and gained a seat from an independent in Weymouth & Portland.

 Posts by Harry PhibbsFollow @

-The Conservatives lost a seat to Labour in Breckland.
-The Lib Dems lost a seat to an independent in Highland.
+The Conservatives gained a seat from Labour in Bolton and held a seat in Milton Keynes.
+The Lib Dems held a seat in Rochford and an independent won in Bournemouth.

 It is not merely money that is wasted.
 It is spending which diminishes the amount of scrutiny that might otherwise occur.

 In Pembrokeshire there may be an increase of 12.5 per cent – breaking the Welsh Government’s “informal” five per cent cap.

 The Conservatives held county council seats in Kent and Lancashire and district council seats in Thanet and Wyre,